Croakers: Family Sciaenidae

 White seabass taken by Humberto at the Newport Pier

 Size: White seabass are the largest of the California croakers.
 To five feet and over 90 pounds; those caught off piers are usually the young “seatrout” ranging up to 24 inchs in length.
 The California record “angling” fish weighed 78 lbs 0 oz and was caught at the mouth of the Pajao River in Santa Cruz County in 2002.
 The International Gamefish Association (IGFA) all-tackle angling record is an 83-pound, 12-ounce fish caught off of San Filepe, Mexico in 1953.
 On May 9, 2020, a 78.2 pound white seabass was caught by an angler drifting live bait in San Francisco Bay.
 The ocean diving record is a fish weighing 93 lbs 4 oz that was speared by a diver near Malibu in 2007.

 White seabass from the Malibu Pier

 Habitat: White seabass migrate along the coast according to their spawning habits.
 Although some may be caught in southland waters year-round, they tend to move north in the spring and south in the fall, spending the winter months in Baja California.
 The best fishing is usually June to September.
 They’re most common around offshore islands.
-Typically schools over rocky bottoms from 10-40 feet feeding on squid and small fish.
+Typically schools over rocky bottoms from 10-40 feet deep feeding on squid and small fish; recorded to a depth of 804 feet.